JonathanMEdwards/subtext10/doc/language.md

   check v[1].amount =?
 10
 }
 ```
-A column  can only be revised with an array of the same length as the table, otherwise it will crash.
+A column  can only be updated with an array of the same length as the table, otherwise it will crash.
 In a tracked tabled (see below) no insertions, deletion, or moves can have happened in the column.

 When a table column is conditional, meaning the corresponding block item is a conditional output, then the column will skip all items where the item rejected.